 Being a chef in a restaurant requires a high level of adaptability.
 It can be difficult to accurately predict the number of customers we are going to serve each day and when those peak times may be.

 Some readers may now be asking, “surely all chefs work in restaurants? and “Whats the difference between a hotel restaurant and a standalone one?”
-In my experience, there are many differences between being a chef in a hotelOpens in a new tab. restaurant and working in a standalone restaurant.
+In my experience, there are many differences between being a chef in a hotel restaurant and working in a standalone restaurant.

 This is perhaps the number one consideration with this type of work venue, although there are many others that we will look at in this article.

 The majority of restaurants take bookings, however, it can be difficult to judge the expected number of customers each day.
-I have gone into work many times expecting a quiet Tuesday, only to end up running around the kitchenOpens in a new tab. like a mad man trying to keep up with the stream of orders suddenly coming in.
+I have gone into work many times expecting a quiet Tuesday, only to end up running around the kitchen like a mad man trying to keep up with the stream of orders suddenly coming in.

 It’s hard to pinpoint what causes these customer spikes.
 Perhaps it is just a sunny day and everyone decides a lunch in a pub beer garden is the perfect way to spend that day.
 All of a sudden, the number of covers our restaurant can serve has doubled!